finn-rudolph/red-black-tree/README.md

 Returns the next node in the order given by the comparison function.

+## Order-Statistics Operations

-**`size_t rb_rank(RbTree const *const t, void const *const restrict key)`**
+**`size_t rb_count_less(RbTree const *const t, void const *const restrict key)`**

-Returns the number of elements in the tree smaller than the given key.
+Returns the number of elements in the tree less than the given key.
 (Or, the index of the first occurence of `key` in a sorted array of all elements.)

+**`size_t rb_count_less_eq(RbTree const *const t, void const *const restrict key)`**

+Returns the number of elements in the tree less than or equal to the given key.
+(Or, the index of the element after the last occurence of `key` in a sorted array of all elements.)

 **`RbNode *rb_find_ith(RbTree const *const t, size_t i)`**

-Finds a node having exactly i smaller or equal elements in the tree.
+Finds a node having exactly i less or equal elements in the tree.
 (Or, equivalently, the i-th element in a sorted array of all elements in the tree.)

+## Printing the Red-Black Tree to the terminal

 **`void rb_print(RbTree const *const t, rb_print_fn print_key, size_t node_width)`**